Wheelchair2/Reimu-Hakurei-Touhou-Mod/README.md

 # Reimu-Hakurei-Touhou-Mod
-This is still experimental and I am utterly confused.
+This is still experimental, so I accept any kinds of suggestions for our miko, Reimu.